LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W07-D1-Tables.md

-The table  will be rendered like this:
+The table  will be rendered in a browser like this:

 <table
   <tr><td>row1, column 1</td>